 How credit union savings accounts work

-- Credit unions are member-run community organisations where members pool their savings so they can lend to one another.
+- Credit unions are member-run organisations where members pool their savings so they can lend to one another.

 - The members of a credit union have something in common, such as working for the same company, living in the same area or belonging to a certain church or trade union.
 This is called having a ‘common bond’.
 Credit unions often have multiple common bonds.

 - There are several ways you can save with a credit union – via local collection points, by direct debit or by having money deducted directly from your wages.